 Let’s take a more in-depth look at what makes it a great choice for betta tanks!

-Although this aquarium heater may cost just a bit more than the average betta tank heater, it’s definitely one of those “you get what you pay for” purchases that I highly recommend you take a good close look at.
+Although this aquarium heater may cost just a bit more than the average betta tank heater, it’s definitely one of those “you get what you pay for” purchases that I highly recommend you take a close look at.

 Smaller-sized tanks of water generally do not heat accurately or safely.
-Choosing the right here for the job is more than important in making sure that your betta fish lives a happy and healthy life without the threat of becoming too cold or accidentally cooked!
+Choosing the right heater for the job is more than important in making sure that your betta fish lives a happy and healthy life without the threat of becoming too cold or accidentally cooked!

-Seeing as you yourself can’t physically pick up this aquarium heater and get a better feel for it in person, I want to include a dimension section to give you a more detailed idea for how it will fit for your own aquarium needs.
+Seeing as you yourself can’t physically pick up this aquarium heater and get a better feel for it in person, I want to include a dimension section to give you a more detailed idea of how it will fit your own aquarium needs.

 Once mounted to the wall of the aquarium with the use of the included suction cups, the distance from the aquarium wall to the farthest protruding point on the heater is 1.5 inches.